LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 ## Advanced

+1. **Fabric Build Sequence**: If the lab contains cloud configuration and virtualization components, you can specify which will build first, or set them to build in parallel.
 1. **Theme:** Themes allow you to use custom styles and scripts across multiple lab profiles.
 Themes are usually set at the series or organization level.
 Set a theme here only if this lab requires customization that differs from other labs in this series and organization.

 1. **Display Delay:** When set, the lab will not be displayed to the user until the delay time has transpired.
 You can use this to allow a lab to _cook_ a bit before giving your users access to it.
 For instance if a critical service with in the lab takes time to spin up and you don't want the user to immediately interact with it.